Verification

 }

-The response includes the full verification result, check details, decoded claims, and server metadata in the _meta field.
+The response includes the full verification result, decoded claims, wire version, and server metadata in the _meta field.